Ruth Bader Ginsburg's Iconic Collar To Go On Display In Israel

 Two weeks later, on Jan.
 27, Ginsburg replied on Supreme Court stationery: "I would be glad to contribute to the Museum of the Jewish People in Tel Aviv one of the collars I wear with my robe at oral arguments.
 Would that be satisfactory?"

 It was.
-An intricate white lace collar with a thick gold edge and a pearl clasp — one of the American Jewish justice's signature fashion accessories — will go on permanent display when the Tel Aviv museum reopens in December, pandemic willing.
+An intricate white lace collar with a thick gold edge and a pearl clasp — one of the American Jewish justice's signature fashion accessories — will go on permanent display when the Tel Aviv museum reopens its main exhibit in December, pandemic willing.

 "It's a highlight of my profession to be able to get such an item," says Orit Shaham Gover, the museum's chief curator.